Randy J. Nelson

-Randy J. Nelson is an American neuroscientist who currently holds the Hazel Ruby McQuain Chair for Neurological Research and the founding chair of the Department of Neuroscience at the West Virginia University School of Medicine.
+Randy J. Nelson is an American psychologist and neuroscientist who currently holds the Hazel Ruby McQuain Chair for Neurological Research and the founding chair of the Department of Neuroscience at the West Virginia University School of Medicine.
 Much of his research has focused on the contribution of circadian and seasonal rhythms on physiology and behavior.

 Early life and education

 Nelson graduated from James A. Garfield High School in Garrettsville, Ohio in 1972.
 He was inducted into the Garfield High School Hall of Fame in 2020.
 He earned his bachelor's degree in psychology at the University of California, Berkeley in 1978, and then a master's degree from Berkeley in 1980.
 Trained under Irving Zucker, Nelson then earned a PhD in Psychology, as well as a second PhD in Endocrinology, also from Berkeley.
 Nelson was the first in the US to simultaneously earn two PhDs.
 He then completed an NIH-funded postdoctoral fellowship at the University of Texas, Austin.